b14glabs/frontend/README.md

 ### Validator Page
 The Validator page provides detailed information about a selected validator.
 Users can:
 - View the delegate history.
-- See account per share charts for the last 14 blocks.
+- See reward per BTC charts for the last 14 days.
 - Check the total CORE and BTC stake.
 - Delegate tokens to the validator.
 - Claim rewards.